polfes/Resolution-Switcher/README.md

 ```

 ### 💫 Gratitude
-If the project helped you, please put an asterisk on GitHub!
+If the project helped you, please put an star on GitHub!

 ### Development
 This project was created in 2026 using AI within conversational programming.